 Tangential Winds: Diurnal patterns of tangential wind exhibit marked diurnal signals throughout the troposphere and are most pronounced in the upper-levels (e.g. 200 hPa).
 Peaks in upper-level tangential wind occur from the mid-afternoon to early evening at R~300-450 km and are interspersed by lulls that are 1.5-5 times weaker.
-There do appear to be certain times of day when maximum and minimum values in the magnitude of tangential wind are favored throughout the troposphere.

 Vertical Winds: the NRH1 exhibits a clear diurnal signal of vertical winds near the level of the TC outflow layer (~200 hPa), but in the mean, these diurnal signals are less defined in the lower (e.g. 925 hPa to the near-surface) and especially middle (e.g. 700 hPa) levels.
-Interestingly, 2-dimensional plots of vertical wind made during several of the days of NRH1 peak intensity reveal narrow (~10-20 km wide), highly symmetric rings of enhanced vertical winds that propagate away from the storm each day.
-These rings of enhanced vertical winds appear to involve a deep layer of the troposphere and the timing of their propagation closely matches the TCDC conceptual clock presented in Chapter 3.
-These features are also similar in appearance to the 37 and 85 GHz microwave convective rings (i.e. diurnal pulses) that were described in that chapter and may be a signature of the diurnal pulse.
-However, given the limited width of these ring of enhanced vertical motion, they may be difficult to consistently track using simple azimuthal mean analyses.
+Two-dimensional plots of vertical wind made during several of the days of NRH1 peak intensity reveal narrow (~10-20 km wide), highly symmetric rings of enhanced vertical winds that propagate away from the storm each day.
+These rings of enhanced vertical winds appear to involve a deep layer of the troposphere and the timing of their propagation closely matches the TCDC conceptual clock presented by Dunion et al. (2014).
+These features are also similar in appearance to the 37 and 85 GHz microwave convective rings (i.e. diurnal pulses) that were described in that work and may be a signature of the diurnal pulse.
+However, given the limited horizontal width of these rings of enhanced vertical motion, they may be difficult to consistently track using simple azimuthal mean analyses.

 Precipitation: Analyses of NRH1 rain rates and simulated radar reflectivity showed a strong outwardly propagating diurnal signal.
 Maxima (minima) in precipitation peak in the late evening to early morning (late morning to middle afternoon) in the inner core and in the early to late morning (late afternoon to late evening) farther from the storm (e.g. R=200-450 km).
 These trends suggest that the TCDC may have implications for quantitative precipitation forecasting and TC structure.
 Analyses of Q-condensate and vertical wind suggested that TC diurnal pulses might behave like squall lines that are accompanied by outflow boundaries (i.e. arc clouds).

-TCDC Mechanisms: Analyses of the radiation, thermodynamics, and kinematics in the NRH1 suggest a complex and dynamic environment that varies throughout the day and also fluctuates greatly with radius and height.
-Analyses of longwave, shortwave and total radiation tendency, ice mixing ratio, static stability (the LNB and CAPE), vertical wind, and radial wind in the NRH1 simulation indicate that there is evidence supporting various aspects of all of Chapter 3’s hypothesized TCDC driving mechanisms: a) convectively-driven atmospheric gravity waves, b) radiatively reduced outflow resistance, c) cloud-cloud-free differential heating mechanism, d) direct radiation-convection interactions, and e) seeder-feeder mechanism.
-However, no single mechanism was clearly identified as the primary forcing for the TCDC and associated TC diurnal pulses.